bash0/cewe2pdf/README.md

 conda uninstall reportlab pillow pip install reportlab pillow
 ```
+There does not appear to be a "binaries only" installation for GTK+ or Cairographics, which means you'll have to build it yourself.

 Install - Windows (continued)
 -----------------------------
-Go to the directory where cewe2pdf is installed and create a text file there with filname ``cewe_folder.txt``
+Go to the directory where cewe2pdf is installed and create a text file there with filename ``cewe_folder.txt``
 and use a text editor to write the installation directory of the CEWE software into the text file.
 Example
 if you have the software branded for the company DM, called "dm-Fotowelt", then the file ``cewe_folder.txt`` should contain: